What are the lyrics and meaning of the Om Purnamadah Purnamidam mantra?

 This mantra is commonly chanted as a prayer before the study of Upanishad begins.

-Practicing Vedic mantras systematically, diligently, with total concentration will lead you to a state of complete healing energy, and this will allow your physical, mental, and energetical body to regain its natural state.
+Practicing Vedic mantras systematically, diligently, and with total concentration will lead you to a state of complete healing energy, and this will allow your physical, mental, and energetical body to regain its natural state.

 To truly understand the transformative power of the Vedic mantras, we need to realize that any form of sound in the creation is vibrational energy.